ParadigmfortheNextGeneration/paradigmhexo/system/source/modules/modularity/cultural-modularity/index.md

 custom_js_files:
 custom_json_files:
 ---
 Applied to human culture, a tribe is a [modular component](/modules/modularity).
-Historically speaking, tribes are by far the most stable, and durable socio-economic configuration ever tested.
+Tribes are by far the most stable, and durable socio-economic configuration for our species (this assertion can be confirmed by a cursory examination of history and anthropology).

 The tribal model can be extended to a larger scale through federations.
 In this context we can think of federations as modular systems.
 Example: the Iroquois Confederacy.